Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: Performance Evaluation

 \subsection{Experimental Setup}

-\textbf{Federated Fine-Tuning Framework.} We simulate a hierarchical federated learning environment tailored to vehicular networks.
-Each RSU is assigned a specific task and coordinates with three vehicular clients for localized fine-tuning.
-To emulate realistic mobility, we use the T-Drive dataset~\cite{zheng2011t-drive}, which records GPS traces of taxis in Beijing.
-RSUs are placed at traffic hotspots with constrained spatial coverage, and vehicles follow actual trajectories, dynamically entering or exiting RSU zones.
-This setting naturally introduces intermittent connectivity, early departures, and task handoffs, reflecting real-world deployment challenges.
-Each training session spans 20 global communication rounds.
-In each round, active clients perform 5 local update steps using the Adam optimizer (learning rate $1 \times 10^{-6}$, batch size 10).
-Clients receive unequal, randomly sampled portions of task-specific datasets to simulate non-IID data distributions.
-Only LoRA parameters are fine-tuned while the backbone model remains frozen, significantly reducing communication overhead and computation costs for clients.
+We establish a simulator tailored to hierarchical IoV federated fine-tuning.
+Each RSU is assigned a specific task and coordinates localized fine-tuning on vehicles with heterogeneous system capacities.
+RSUs are placed at traffic hotpots with constrained spatial coverage, and vehicles follow actual trajectories, dynamically entering or exiting RSU zones.
+It incorporates intermittent connectivity, early departures, and task handoffs, reflecting real-world deployment challenges.
+In our experiments, each fine-tuning task spans 400 global communication rounds, with active vehicles performing five local update steps per round using the Adam optimizer with learning rate $1 \times 10^{-5}$ and batch size 10.
+Vehicles receive unequal, randomly sampled portions of task-specific datasets with non-i.i.d. distributions.
+To emulate realistic mobility, T-Drive dataset~\cite{zheng2011t-drive} containing GPS traces is used.
+For the proposed UCB-DUAL algorithm, we set $\alpha=0.5$ and $\gamma=2$ to balance latency and accuracy.
+The total energy budget \textbf{$E_{\text{total}}$} is a configurable, hardware-interpretable threshold derived from the physical power and battery discharge constraints.
+We set the dual learning rate $\omega = 0.05$ and the exploration factor $\epsilon = \sqrt{2}$.
+To ensure stable estimation of the reward-cost statistics, a warm-up period of $Q = 6$ rounds is employed.

-\textbf{Fine-Tuning Tasks and Datasets.} To assess the generalization of our method across task types, we conduct experiments on three representative NLP tasks:

-\begin{itemize} \item \textbf{Sequence Classification (Seq):} We use the SST-2 dataset~\cite{socher2013recursive} for binary sentiment classification of movie reviews, aiming to predict whether a given sentence expresses positive or negative sentiment.

-\item \textbf{Token Classification (Token):} For named entity recognition, we adopt the CoNLL-2003 dataset~\cite{tjongkimsang2003conll}, which provides annotated newswire text with entity labels such as PER, ORG, and LOC.